 In all cases, a minimum 2.5 GPA and permission of the academic division director is required.

 Please note that specific deadlines are established for submission of each internship application.
-Internship applications must be obtained from an academic advisor and submitted by the student to the academic division director by the applicable deadline:
+Internship applications must be obtained from an academic advisor and submitted by the student to the department chair by the applicable deadline:

 - Fall internship: August 1